MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

         m_window = new MainWindow();
         m_window.Activate();

-        // Additionally we show using our helper, since if activated via a toast, it doesn't
+        // Additionally we show using our helper, since if activated via a app notification, it doesn't
         // activate the window correctly
         WindowHelper.ShowWindow(m_window);
     }